slowernews/wisdom-tldr/README.md

 do you want short term popularity or long term respect

-5Cs: courage, congruence, confidence, calibration, conviction -->
+5Cs: courage, congruence, confidence, calibration, conviction

+Show respect to others.
+Respect others and earn the respect of others.
+That is where true manliness lies.

+Manhood is Defined by Your Values and Your Code (integrity, honor, service, and generosity should be at the top of your list)

+You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

+4. Focus on Vulnerability, Not Perfection
+The world responds to vulnerability, not meticulously written articles that require a month of editing.
+Be raw, be real, tell people what is really going on.
+The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
+Don’t try to be perfect.
+Just be real and the results will come.
+-->

 <a id="on-humbleness"></a>c) Choose to be humble and grateful.
 You are not perfect neither you'll ever be.